 These easy-to-follow steps will show you how to make walnut banana bread with a moist and tender crumb:

 Step 2: Mix the dry ingredients.
-Whisk the flour, baking powder, and salt together in a bowl.
+Whisk the flour, baking powder, and salt together in a medium bowl.

 Tips and variations